RobotLocomotion/pytorch-dense-correspondence/doc/data_organization.md

 Note that `proto` and `final` have specifically been chosen because they both have 5 chars and so print nicely next to each other in monospace.

-Within each of these two log locations, there is one directory for each RGBD video log and associated data.
+Within each of these two locations, there is one directory for each RGBD video log and associated data.

 These logs have unique names which correspond to the year, month, day, hour, minute, second they were created (`YYYY-MM-DD-hh-mm-ss`).
 For example they might be located at: